oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

               weblogic.domainUID: sample-domain2
           ```

-        > __NOTE__: We are leaving the namespace `sample-domain1-ns` unchanged because we will be deploying domain `sample-domain2` to the same namespace as `sample-domain1`.
+        > __NOTE__: We are leaving the namespace `sample-domain1-ns` unchanged because you will be deploying domain `sample-domain2` to the same namespace as `sample-domain1`.

       - Change the `/tmp/mii-sample/mii-update2.yaml` domain resource's `CUSTOM_DOMAIN_NAME` environment variable from `domain1` to `domain2`.

         The model file in the image uses macro `@@ENV:CUSTOM_DOMAIN_NAME@@` to reference this environment variable when setting its domain name.

-        Specifically, change the corresponding domain resource `spec.serverPod.env` YAML stanza to look something like this:
+        Specifically, change the corresponding domain resource `spec.serverPod.env` YAML file stanza to look something like this:

         ```
         ...